 In October 2011, Everlast's sixth solo album, Songs of the Ungrateful Living, was released through Martyr Inc. in partnership with EMI.

 Everlast is of Irish descent and a convert to Islam from Catholicism; having pronounced his shahadah (formal requirement to become a Muslim) in 1996.
 He married former model and April 2005 Penthouse Pet (under the pseudonym "Cassia Riley") Lisa Schrody in May 2009.
-They have one child.
-Their daughter was diagnosed with cystic fibrosis in 2009 shortly after birth.
+They have two daughters.
+Their firstborn was diagnosed with cystic fibrosis in 2009 shortly after birth.

 Jump Around (with House of Pain)